Magmastorm3007/Issue-Tracker-Svelte-Demo/README.md

 # 🛠️ Issue & Insights Tracker

-Smakk demo to manage issues, track daily insights, and maintain project visibility — fast, clean, and extensible.
+A small self hosted demo to manage issues, track daily insights, and maintain project visibility — fast, clean, and extensible.

 > 💡 *Built with simplicity in mind, but ready for scale.*
 > Includes demo login and postgres connectivity with tracker table.
 Google OAuth in backend